vjreddy2001/Financial-Planning-for-Credit-Unions/README.md

 1. I created two variables called `my_btc` and `my_eth`.
 Set them equal to `1.2` and `5.3`, respectively.

-2. Useing the `requests` library I fetched the current price in Canadian dollars of bitcoin (`BTC`) and ethereum (`ETH`) using the **Alternative Free Crypto API** for the endpoints.
+2. Using the `requests` library I fetched the current price in Canadian dollars of bitcoin (`BTC`) and ethereum (`ETH`) using the **Alternative Free Crypto API** for the endpoints.

-3. Parse the API JSON response to select only the crypto prices and stored each price in a variable.
+3. Parse the API JSON response to select only the crypto prices and store each price in a variable.

     (the identifier for each cryptocurrency in the API JSON response - the bitcoin identifier is `1` and ethereum is `1027`.)